-The Compensation Committee previously met in June of each year (which was moved to March in 2021) for the purpose of determining the amount, if any, to be paid in bonuses to the Company's employees in April 2021.
-The bonuses are based on a profit-sharing plan that takes into account the Company's financial results for the previous fiscal year, with the agreed-upon bonus pool allocated to non-manager employees based on a pay-to-pay formula.
+Prior to 2021 the Compensation Committee met in June of each year for the purpose of determining the amount, if any, to be paid in bonuses to the Company's employees in July of each year.
+In 2021 the meeting was moved to March and the bonuses paid in April.
+The bonuses are based on the Company's financial results for the previous fiscal year, and are determined either by (a) specifying a bonus pool that is allocated to non-manager employees on a pay-to-pay formula, or (b) specifying a percentage increase or decrease to the previous year's bonuses.
 Bonuses to managers are determined on an individual basis, based on both individual performance as well as the prior year's financial results.
 In addition, the Committee determines the amount of any cost-of-living increase for all employees based upon U.S. Department of Labor statistics for the prior year.
 The bonuses are paid as a single cash payment.